anjalii0701/Prime-GPT/README.md

 -Fetch from tmdb movies
--BugFix :sign up user displayname and profile picture update -BugFix : if the user is not logged in redirect browse to login page and vice-versa
+-BugFix :sign up user displayname and profile picture update -BugFix : if the user is not logged in redirect browse to login page and vice-versa -Unsubscribe to the onAuthStateChange Callback
+-Add hardcoded values to constants file